The Special Role of Toroidal Black Holes in Holography: 3. Censorship and the Weak Gravity Conjecture for Toroidal Black Holes

 First, it turns out (see \cite{kn:106} for an elementary derivation) that the parameters $M^*$ and $Q^*$ are related to the physical mass and charge through $M^* = M/W,$ and $Q^* = Q/W$.
 We therefore have

 We can then solve for $r_{\textsf{H}}$ by eliminating $W$ between equations (\ref{B}) and (\ref{C}).
 We will return to this, below.

+Notice from this discussion that, by taking $W$ sufficiently large ---$\,$ recall that we do wish to do this, to describe the deep infrared of the boundary field theory ---$\,$ we can always force $M^*$ and $Q^*$ to be very small, for any toroidal black hole with given mass and charge.
+Even if the actual physical charge is large, then, \emph{we should think of $Q^*$, in particular, as a very small dimensionless parameter.}

-Black holes with flat event horizons do not exist in the asymptotically flat case, and so the black holes we are considering here are not well-behaved in the limit $L \rightarrow \infty.$ They form a disjoint branch of solutions, and can therefore behave in unexpected ways.
+Black holes with toroidal event horizons do not exist in the asymptotically flat case, and so they are not well-behaved in the limit $L \rightarrow \infty.$ They form a disjoint branch of solutions, and can therefore behave in unexpected ways.
 An important example \cite{kn:106} is the explicit condition for (classical) Cosmic Censorship to hold here:

 This is very different from the asymptotically flat case, where of course the mass to charge ratio is bounded below by a fixed constant if Cosmic Censorship is to hold.
-Notice in particular that, if $Q^*$ is small (which in fact it normally is here, since $W$ is so large), then $M\ell_5$ can be small relative to $Q$ \emph{without} violating classical Censorship.
+Notice in particular that, if $Q^*$ is small (which in fact it normally is here, as we have stressed), then the dimensionless quantity $M\ell_5/Q$ can be small \emph{without} violating classical Censorship, something which is not possible in the asymptotically flat case.

 The Weak Gravity Conjecture also takes an unusual form here \cite{kn:106}.
-Let us suppose that we have a black hole of the above kind, with mass $M$ and charge $Q$.
-We assume, in accordance with the ideas associated with ``Weak Gravity'' \cite{kn:motl,kn:kats,kn:NAH}, that it emits a toroidal black hole with smaller parameters $m < M$ and $q < Q.$ (We assume throughout, however, that neither $Q$ nor $q$ vanishes.)
-Then it is possible to show \cite{kn:106} that, if the original black hole continues to satisfy Censorship after this bifurcation, then we must have
+Let us suppose that we have a very near-extremal toroidal black hole, with mass $M$ and charge $Q$.
+We assume, in accordance with the WGC \cite{kn:motl,kn:kats,kn:NAH}, that it emits a toroidal black hole with smaller parameters $m < M$ and $q < Q.$ (We assume throughout that neither $Q$ nor $q$ vanishes.)
+Then it is possible to show \cite{kn:106} that, if the original black hole continues to satisfy Censorship after this bifurcation, we must have